 The idea that I’m suggesting is that you develop that same skill that world class strikers and keepers have mastered: being calm under pressure.
 This is not easy!!!!
 However it is also not impossible.
 Each of us have a different sized penalty area of anxiety.
 For some it is the tradition 18 yards.
 For others, it reaches all the way to the center circle (read about it) or beyond.
 The people who are best at dealing with their anxiety compress it down to 6 yards or less.
 How?
 Like any other time when dealing with emotions, I go back to the triad.

-- Physiology – The way that you use your body is going to influence how you feel immensely.
+Physiology – The way that you use your body is going to influence how you feel immensely.
 Breathing is a great place to start.
 Building a breath practice into your day can be a game changer.
 Habitual movement patterns are another place where huge changes can be made.
 Your body sends signals to your brain and vice versa.
 It is possible to move yourself in and out of emotions.
 If you’re feeling anxious, how are you using your body?
 You can train “calm states” into your brain by doing particular movements.
 It just takes practice.
 Don’t expect it to just happen.

 Focus – The things that you focus on become your reality.
 In this particular case, I suggest trading anxiety for excitement.
 It’s not a huge step.
 Each emotion has the same basic component pieces of anticipation, desire, uncertainty, etc. but excitement drops the negative connotation around the possibilities.
 I can hear you now, “That’s great when going to goal (a positive) but what about when I’m anxious about something bad about to happen.”
 Excitement can still work because just like the field, being under life pressure allows for acres of space to move forward after the crisis.
 Once this attack has subsided, the event will have happened or not.
 At that point, you can move forward with renewed possibility.
 There is also value in reframing the situation.
 It is more than likely that you are not going to die from this situation.
 So actually deal with the worst case scenario mentally.
-If this bad thing happened, how could you get past it with letting it damage your self-esteem?
+If this bad thing happened, how could you get past it without letting it damage your self-esteem?

-- Inner Dialogue – The words that we say to ourselves inside of our own head are extremely important.
+Inner Dialogue – The words that we say to ourselves inside of our own head are extremely important.
 I just finished Trevor Moawad’s book “It Takes What It Takes” and his points about neutral thinking could be game changing for many people.
 However one of the key things that he talks about is not saying negative things out loud.
 Although I suggest working on your focus, everyone has messed up thoughts from time to time.
 It is crucial that you don’t say those things out loud because saying it amplifies the message to your brain by 7 to 10 times.
 Keep those negative thoughts out of your mouth!